 When he confronted his boss, he realized the problem.
 While he’d impressed the people who worked with him, promotions were a group decision made by nearly 20 VPs, and they barely knew Chris existed.
 He ultimately solved his problem by using a technique called “power mapping.”

-I used to work as a presidential campaign spokesperson, and we used power mapping frequently in the world of politics.
+Dorie used to work as a presidential campaign spokesperson, and they used power mapping frequently in the world of politics.

 You see, there were prominent people we needed to influence — a Governor or an editorial page editor whose endorsement we needed, or a major donor we wanted to recruit.
 But every other candidate had the same idea.
 These key people ended up under siege, with dozens of people begging for their help.
 We had to stand out from the horde somehow.